An in-depth session captures the ultimate cello sound

 So even without the purist’s soapbox of my reason #1, I had no choice.
 I began digging through my Maybe Not Completely Pathetic But Not Quite Comprehensive microphone collection to find something that would complement the stereo pair in an almost reciprocal fashion, something with an extremely flat and well-defined midrange and a linear (or slightly rolled off) high-frequency response.

-After trying two dynamic moving- coil mics, a Sennheiser MD441 (close but no cigar) and an Electro-Voice RE15 (not even close), I whipped out the sleeper: an MXL 2001-P large-diaphragm cardioid condenser that had been fitted with Scott Dorsey’s Kludge Audio transformerless FET electronics modification (as documented in the January 2002 issue of this magazine).
+After trying two dynamic moving-coil mics, a Sennheiser MD 441 (close but no cigar) and an Electro-Voice RE15 (not even close), I whipped out the sleeper: an MXL 2001P large-diaphragm cardioid condenser that had been fitted with Scott Dorsey’s Kludge Audio transformerless FET electronics modification.
 Bingo!
 Even through the modest XDR preamp of the Mackie mixer Splash uses for monitoring, the result was exactly what we needed: an extremely clean and neutral portrayal of the instrument that highlighted the cello’s corpulent low end without imparting any unnatural inflation, and that blended seamlessly with the hyper-articulated presentation from the stereo pair.
+(Note that there are a fair number of modern affordable large-diaphragm condenser mics that could take the place of this modded MXL; remember, I was using what I had at the time.)

 Well, seamlessly after I’d gone back and forth from the control room to the studio some half dozen times making infinitesimal adjustments of the mono mic’s position relative to the stereo pair.
 If you ever want to hear the blatant effects of phase cancellation and comb filtering, try combining a third mic with an already coincident pair when recording a naked cello.
 (Actually, you can make it even more overt by just combining two mono mics.)
 Getting the MXL’s diaphragm close to the AKGs was a matter of millimeters; the slightest offset and vast portions of the instrument’s spectrum were attenuated dramatically or bloomed unmanageably.

 But soon I had it, and I locked it down tight.
-See Figure 1 on page 68 for a photo.
 I demonstrated to Nick how, with this mic combination recorded to separate stereo and mono audio tracks respectively, we had near limitless sonic variation available post-recording, just via blending relative levels.
 He understood, and was happy.
 (Bob’s Studio Rule #391: When the artist is happy, the engineer is happy.)

-I patched direct out from the mic preamps into a Digidesign 888 A/D converter, recording to Pro Tools on a Mac G4, and we were off.
+I patched direct out from the mic preamps into a Digidesign interface recording to Pro Tools on a Mac, and we were off.
 Now all the pressure was on Nick, and I just had to remember to press Record and Stop for the next three days!

 More sessions—more mics